 The future of the energy industry is green and there is a tonne of opportunities for Canadian investors who want to capitalize on the clean energy revolution.

 A survey carried out by HSBC Holdings indicated that most Canadian asset managers find hydrogen as the top clean energy investment.

 If you are interested in leveraging the rising demand for clean energy, investing in hydrogen-related businesses could be an ideal way to gain the exposure you are looking for.

 This guide to the best hydrogen ETFs in Canada will show you if it’s a good for you.

 What Are Hydrogen ETFs?

-Hydrogen ETFs are funds that offer you exposure to businesses with significant operations related to hydrogen and clean energy linked to the element vital for fuel cell technology.
+Hydrogen ETFs are funds that offer you exposure to businesses with significant operations related to hydrogen, plus clean energy linked to the element vital for fuel cell technology.

 As the world increasingly shifts towards clean energy, the rising demand for hydrogen could bolster the performance of these assets and offers significant long-term upside for your portfolio.